 Owen: I'm not turning myself in.
 That's not part of the plan.

 Larry: What plan?
 There was never any plan, you moron!
 I am taking you to the police and you are telling them what you did!
 That's it and that's all!
 I don't want to hear another word!

 Owen: If you take me to the cops, I'll just tell them that you did it, Larry!
-What's the point trying to convince them that I did it all on my own?
+What's the point trying to convince them that I did it?
 You've got the motive!